EverettKey/Interactive-Lab-Hub/Lab4/readme.md

 **a.
 Does it matter what actions are assigned to which state?
 Why?**

+    Yes, the assigned actions matters because they do different things

 **b.
 Why is the code here all in the setup() functions and not in the loop() functions?**

+    Because the actions are done only once.
+The loop is only for keeping the LED.

 Each character in the string is a byte.
 That is, it takes 8-bits to encode a character, so the number of characters in the string we are writing is the number of bytes we are occupying in EEPROM.
 The [Atmega 328P](https://www.microchip.com/wwwproducts/en/atmega328p) at the heart of the Arduino has 1024 bytes of internal [EEPROM](http://en.wikipedia.org/wiki/EEPROM) Memory (which is separate from the 32KB of [Program memory](https://en.wikipedia.org/wiki/Read-only_memory) it has for the code it is running.)

 **c.
 How many byte-sized data samples can you store on the Atmega328?**

+    1024 bytes

 **d.
 How would you get analog data from the Arduino analog pins to be byte-sized?
 How about analog data from the I2C devices?**

+    I can make a mask to shif the bits.
+For I2C devices it's the same, just change the mask so data will be adjusted to be byte sized.

 **e.
 Alternately, how would we store the data if it were bigger than a byte? (hint: take a look at the [EEPROMPut](https://www.arduino.cc/en/Reference/EEPROMPut) example)**

 Modify the code to take in analog values from your sensors and print them back out to the Arduino Serial Monitor.